Speaker of the Bangsamoro Parliament

 The speaker of the Bangsamoro Parliament (Tagapagsalita ng Parlamento ng Bangsamoro) is the presiding officer of the Bangsamoro Parliament, the regional legislature of Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) of the Philippines.

-The current speaker is Pangalian Balindong, who was elected by the parliament at the start of its inaugural session on March 29, 2019.
+The first speaker was Pangalian Balindong, who was elected by the parliament at the start of its inaugural session on March 29, 2019 until his death on October 2, 2025.

 History

 Prior to the establishment of the Bangsamoro Parliament on March 29, 2019, Chief Minister Murad Ebrahim named Moro Islamic Liberation Front (MILF) leader Ghazali Jaafar as the person he preferred to become the first speaker of the parliament with lawyer and former Lanao del Sur congressman Pangalian Balindong as Jaafar's deputy.
 However Jaafar died on March 13.
 At the start of the inaugural session of the parliament, there were two nominees for the speakership, Balindong and Laisa Alamia, with the former elected by the interim Bangsamoro Parliament as its speaker.
 Hatimil Hassan was elected as Balindong's deputy speaker.
 Additional co-deputies were elected by the parliament at later dates.